Data protection

 In the event of a win, the following data will necessarily be processed

-Duration for which the personal data are stored and the criteria for determining the duration
+Duration for which the personal data will be stored and the criteria for determining the duration

 The data collected in the competition will be deleted by Terhalle Holzbau as soon as it is no longer required to achieve the purpose for which it was collected.
-This is the case for the data collected as part of the sweepstakes when the processing of the sweepstakes has been completed.
-Due to legal retention periods, we have to store data of winners until their expiration.
+This is the case for the data collected as part of the competition when the competition has been completed.
+We must store winners’ data until the statutory retention periods expire.

 VII.
 Information on the rights of data subjects

-This part of the Privacy Policy provides additional information on how to exercise your rights as a data subject against Terhalle.
+This section of the privacy policy provides additional information on exercising your rights as a data subject vis-à-vis Terhalle.

 You have the right

-• pursuant to Article 15 DS-GVO to request information about your personal data processed by us.
-In particular, you can request information about the processing purposes, the category of personal data, the categories of recipients to whom your data has been or will be disclosed, the planned storage period, the existence of a right to rectification, erasure, restriction of processing or objection, the existence of a right of complaint, the origin of your data if it has not been collected by us, as well as the existence of automated decision-making including profiling and, if applicable, meaningful information about its details;
+• in accordance with Article 15 GDPR, to request information about your personal data processed by us.
+In particular, you can request information about the purposes of processing, the category of personal data, the categories of recipients to whom your data has been or will be disclosed, the planned storage period, the existence of a right to rectification, erasure, restriction of processing or objection, the existence of a right to lodge a complaint, the origin of your data if it was not collected by us, and the existence of automated decision-making including profiling and, if applicable, meaningful information about its details;

-• pursuant to Article 16 DS-GVO to demand the correction of inaccurate or incomplete personal data stored by us without undue delay;
+• in accordance with Article 16 GDPR, to demand the immediate correction of incorrect or incomplete personal data stored by us;

-• pursuant to Article 17 DS-GVO to request the erasure of your personal data stored by us, unless the processing is necessary for the exercise of the right to freedom of expression and information, for compliance with a legal obligation, for reasons of public interest or for the establishment, exercise or defense of legal claims;
+• in accordance with Article 17 GDPR, to demand the erasure of your personal data stored by us, unless the processing is necessary for exercising the right of freedom of expression and information, for compliance with a legal obligation, for reasons of public interest or for the establishment, exercise or defense of legal claims;

-• pursuant to Article 20 DS-GVO to receive your personal data that you have provided to us in a structured, common and machine-readable format or to request the transfer to another controller;
+• in accordance with Article 20 GDPR, to receive your personal data that you have provided to us in a structured, commonly used and machine-readable format or to request the transmission to another controller;

-• in accordance with Article 7(3) DS-GVO to revoke your consent once given at any time without affecting the lawfulness of the processing carried out on the basis of the consent until revocation.
-This has the consequence that we may no longer continue the data processing based on this consent for the future.
-You can revoke the consent via: datenschutz@terhalle.de
+• in accordance with Article 7(3) GDPR, to withdraw your consent at any time without affecting the lawfulness of processing based on consent before its withdrawal.
+As a result, we may no longer continue the data processing that was based on this consent in the future.
+You can withdraw your consent via: datenschutz@terhalle.de

-• complain to a supervisory authority in accordance with Article 77 of the GDPR.
-As a rule, you can contact the supervisory authority of your usual place of residence or our company headquarters for this purpose.
+• to lodge a complaint with a supervisory authority in accordance with Article 77 GDPR.
+As a rule, you can contact the supervisory authority of your usual place of residence or our company headquarters.

-• information as to whether the provision of the personal data is required by law or by contract or is necessary for a pre-contractual or contractual conclusion and whether the data subject is obliged to provide the personal data and what the possible consequences of not providing it would be.
+• information as to whether the provision of personal data is required by law or contract or is necessary for the pre-contractual or contractual conclusion and whether the data subject is obliged to provide the personal data and what the possible consequences of non-provision would be.
 Without the data, we will generally no longer be able to carry out pre-contractual or contractual measures or may have to terminate them.

-Separate information about your right to object according to Article 21 DS-GVO
+Separate information about your right to object in accordance with Article 21 GDPR

 According to Art.
 21 para.
-1 DS-GVO, you have the right to object at any time, on grounds relating to your particular situation, to the processing of personal data concerning you which is carried out on the basis of Article 6 (1) DS-GVO.
-1 lit. f of the DS-GVO (data processing on the basis of a balance of interests).
+1 GDPR, you have the right to object at any time, on grounds relating to your particular situation, to the processing of personal data concerning you which is based on Article 6 para.
+1 lit. f GDPR (data processing on the basis of a balancing of interests).

-If you object, we will no longer process your personal data unless we can demonstrate compelling legitimate grounds for the processing which override your interests, rights and freedoms, or the processing serves to assert, exercise or defend legal claims.
+If you object, we will no longer process your personal data unless we can demonstrate compelling legitimate grounds for the processing which override your interests, rights and freedoms or the processing serves the establishment, exercise or defense of legal claims.

-If you wish to exercise your right of objection or other data subject rights, a notification in text form is sufficient.
+If you wish to make use of your right to object or other data subject rights, a notification in text form is sufficient.
 You can write to us or contact us by e-mail.

 DSB Münster GmbH